taybro23/tbphotography_ms1/README.md

 * CSS

 ## **Frameworks, Libraries and Programs Used.**
-* Boostrap – Bootstrap was used to help me with the basic layouts for the pages, as well as provide JavaScript to create a collapsible menu on mobile devices.
+* Boostrap – Bootstrap was used to help me with the basic layouts for the pages, as well as providing me with JavaScript to create a collapsible menu on mobile devices.
-* Google Fonts – I used google fonts to find the best two fonts for use on my website.
+* Google Fonts – I used google fonts to find the best two fonts to suit the needs of my website.
-* Github – Github was used to store the code for the project
+* Github – Github was used to store the code for the project.
-* Chrome Developer Tools – This helped me to make amendments live to the site and check media queries.
+* Chrome Developer Tools – This helped me by allowing me to make amendments live to the site, as well as to check media queries.
-* Balsamiq – This was used to create the wireframes
+* Balsamiq – This was used to create the original wireframes.

 # Testing.